xbeat/Machine-Learning/README.md

 Introduction to String Method Chaining

 String method chaining is a powerful Python programming technique that allows multiple string operations to be combined into a single fluent expression.
 This approach significantly improves code readability and reduces the number of intermediate variables needed while maintaining clear intent.

+## Profiling Python Code Execution with NeoLogger's Stopwatch

+Introduction to NeoLogger's Stopwatch Class

+The Stopwatch class provides precise timing functionality for measuring code execution durations, supporting both cumulative and lap timing modes with microsecond precision.
+It serves as an essential tool for performance profiling and optimization tasks.

 ## Aspect-Based Sentiment Analysis with Python